o0lit3/dish/README.md

 <sub>*Postfix `++` and `--` are not legal in **dish**</sub>

 ## Syntax
 **dish** has 4 types of syntax blocks, Scalar Blocks `(...)`, Array blocks `[...]`, Hash blocks `{...}`, and logic blocks.
-Expressions and statements in each block are terminated either by a statement ending newline<sup>*</sup> or by a comma (unless the newline or comma is encapsulated in a string literal).
+Expressions and statements in each block are terminated either by a statement ending newline<sup>*</sup>, by a comma, or by a semicolon (unless the newline, comma, or semicolon is encapsulated in a string literal).

 Scalar blocks `(...)` return the last expression or statement in the block.
 A full **dish** program is inside an implicit scalar block when the first and last characters of the program are not `(` and `)` respectively.
 Array blocks `[...]` and Hash blocks `{...}` return the entire array or hash, where hash blocks contain all locally-scoped variables when returned.

 Logic blocks are represented by a colonized list of arguments followed by a Scalar block, as in `:x(...)` or `:x:y(...)`, returning a data type corresponding to the last expression.
 A logic block may have no arguments, but still must be preceded by a single colon character as in `:(...)`.
+All arguments passed to a logic block are locally scoped.

 Comments in **dish** start with a double slash `//` and end with a newline.
 There are no multi- or in-line comments in **dish**.